TauGuide/tau-guide-documents/docs/tauchain-agoras-faqs.md

 > The split will not affect your holdings or funds.
 Post split, the market capitalization of Agoras will remain the same, but the price per token will change proportionally to the split ratio.
 For example, if the price of 1 IDNI Agoras is $50, with a total of 42 million tokens the market capitalization will be $2.1 billion.
 Assuming you hold 1 IDNI Agoras (you have $50), after the split, you will get 2000 Agoras tokens worth $0.025 each.
 Your holding will remain the same (2000*$0.025 = $50) and Agoras market capitalization will remain the same (84 billion * 0.025 = \$2.1 billion).

 > The split is just technical, to support micro transactions over Agoras.
-It will not affect your holdings in terms of percents from the total supply.<br>
+It will not affect your holdings in terms of percent from the total supply.<br>

 <br>